MattDahEpic/SuperHardMode/readme.md

 * Zombies apply slowness to the player when they attack
 * Zombies can respawn after being killed
 * Players don't respawn with full health and hunger, to prevent dying to restore hunger
+* Players can lose items from the drops they drop on death

 ##Features - Farming
 * ???